Lake Agnes Tea House

-The hike to the Tea House starts on the shores of Lake Louise near the Fairmont Chateau Hotel and climbs uphill on a wide switch-backed path for 3.6 kilometres (2.2 miles).
+The hike to the Tea House starts on the shores of Lake Louise near the Fairmont Chateau Lake Louise hotel and climbs uphill on a wide switch-backed path for 3.6 km (2.2 mi.).
 It is rated as a moderate trail and takes most people around 1 to 2 hours, more or less depending on fitness level.
-The elevation gain is 400 metres (1,312 feet).
+The elevation gain is 400 m (1,312 ft).

-From Lake Agnes you can hike to the top of the Little Beehive or Big Beehive.
+From Lake Agnes you can hike to the top of the Little Beehive or Big Beehive, which connects you to another tea house for a total loop of 14.6 km (9 mi.).
 Read more here.

 The Lake Agnes Tea House is open from early June to October (Canadian Thanksgiving).